romaxstd/mongodb-cluster/README.md

 -Creates the local data directories

-Creates the config file for the replica set member
+-Creates the config file for the replica set member

 -Starts the mongod service that's prepared to join a replica set